demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ## Mirroring
 This integration supports in mirroring from QRadar offenses to Cortex XSOAR.
 When a field of an offense is updated in QRadar services, the update is mirrored in Cortex XSOAR.

+**Note: If the fetch offense query contains status=OPEN, closed offenses will not be mirrored.**

 ### Mirroring Events
 * Mirroring events from QRadar to Cortex XSOAR is supported via the **Mirror Offense and Events** option.
 * Events will only be mirrored in the incoming direction.